arj03/ssb-browser-demo/README.md

 # Server

-I made a [blog post][pub-setup] that should tell you exactly how to get a pub running.
+I made a [blog post][pub-setup] on how to run a server pub to relay messages to other nodes through.

 # Building